jjodell123/HeroBrawl/README.md

 5. Once you have entered a game, you will be given the option to choose your character.
 Click on the box above the correspponding name, and hit start
 5a.
 The characters were based on some of my friends; however, selecting JJ (me) gives you the best stats.
 Whoops...
 6. From here, use W to move left, D to move right, W to jump, Space to fire a bullet, and S to automatically die and reselect a character.
 Other than that, the goal is to shoot any other people without getting hit yourself!
 (You can respawn though so it's fine).

-PLEASE NOTE: This was made in high school, and this was also before I realized code style and documentation were important things.
-Still, it is probably the most fun game I made in high school and my friends and I had a good time  playing it.